 So the first switch on our input simulator would be:

 DI-0.1.3.1 – Discrete Input – System 0 – Rack 1 – Slot 3 – Bit location 1

 Select the X in the top right corner to close the Tag Database window.

 All of the ladder logic is put into groups called tasks.
 You can have several tasks that will help you split up and organize your program.

-On the bottom right area of the Productivity Suite software you will notice the Task Management window.
-This is where you can name, organise and add new tasks to your program.
+On the bottom right area of the Productivity Suite software, you will notice the Task Management window.
+This is where you can name, organize, and add new tasks to your program.